rnwolfe/interface-config-for-vlans/README.md

 # Usage
 To run the script interactively, use `python generate_interface_config.py`.
 By default, it will only stage the config changes to a text file in the same directory.

-If you wish to commit these changes to the devices automatically, run `python generate_interface_config.py -c`. **It is highly recommended that you run the command using the staging option (default) before pushing to devices with `-c`.
-Use at your own risk.** The `-c` flag will overwrite the staging option if used in conjunction with `-s`.
+If you wish to commit these changes to the devices automatically, run `python generate_interface_config.py -c`.
+The `-c` flag will overwrite the staging option if used in conjunction with `-s`.

+### It is highly recommended that you run the command using the staging option (default) before pushing to devices with `-c`.
+Use at your own risk.

 Can be run unattended by provide `-v`, `-u`, and `-p` (and `-c` if wanting to commit to device).
 This will use default input files for `devices` and `template` file.
 For example: